einar-hjortdal/peony/INFO.md

 - `reserved_quantity` is the amount of `inventory_item` located at the `stock_location` that is not available to be ordered.
 This must be subtracted from `stocked_quantity` to determine the amount of `inventory_item` that can be ordered.

+Note: filtering products by availability should be handled by the frontend (eg. [Redict Sorted Sets](https://redict.io/docs/data-types/sorted-sets/)).

 ### Inventory management